Sketch to Adapt: Fine-Tunable Sketches for Efficient LLM Adaptation: SketchTune: Fine-Tunable Sketches for LLM Adaptation

-In this section, we empirically compare the effectiveness of low-rank matrices and sketching for compressing weight updates of real full fine-tuned models.
+In this section, we provide empirical evidence that weight updates resulting from full fine-tuning of LLMs are high-rank, which limits the effectiveness of low-rank approximations for capturing these updates.
+We further demonstrate that our proposed sketching-based compression technique achieves substantially lower approximation errors than conventional low-rank methods when representing the weight updates.

-Let $\mathbf{W}$ denote the original model weights and $\mathbf{W}'$ the fine-tuned model weights.
-The weight update, defined as $\mathbf{\Delta} \triangleq \mathbf{W}' - \mathbf{W}$, requires the same amount of storage as the original weights.
-LoRA \cite{hu2022lora}, a widely used PEFT method, represents weight updates using a compressed set of parameters through the product of two low-rank matrices.
-In contrast, this paper proposes an alternative approach that uses sketching-compressed weights to represent the weight update.
-Unlike traditional PEFT methods, which add adapters or additional parameters on top of frozen weights, SketchTune compresses the full model by using a set of fine-tunable sketched parameters.
-A sketched model employs a set of shared parameters, along with a mapping matrix that maps each original parameter to a shared parameter.
+Let $\mathbf{W}$ represent the original model weights and $\mathbf{W}'$ represent the fine-tuned weights.
+The weight update, defined as $\mathbf{\Delta} \triangleq \mathbf{W}' - \mathbf{W}$, typically requires as much storage as the original weights.
+LoRA \cite{hu2022lora}, a prevalent PEFT method, compresses weight updates by representing them as a product of two low-rank matrices.
+To evaluate the effectiveness of this approach, we examine the capacity of low-rank matrices to approximate weight updates from two fine-tuned LLMs: Llama-3-8B \cite{dubey2024llama}, fine-tuned on OpenChat \cite{openchat}, and Qwen2.5-7B, fine-tuned on source code \cite{qwen2p5}.

+We perform singular value decomposition (SVD) on each weight update matrix $\mathbf{\Delta}$ to determine the matrix rank required to capture a specified percentage of variance.
+Figure~\ref{fig:delta_approx_error} illustrates the rank (and its standard deviation) necessary to account for different levels of variance in $\mathbf{\Delta}$.
+The results show that an average rank exceeding 1000 is required to explain merely 75\% of the variance.
+This finding suggests that standard low-rank approaches, typically employing ranks ranging from 4 to 64, may inadequately capture the complexity of fine-tuned weight updates.

+In contrast, we propose SketchTune, a novel approach that uses sketching to compress and represent weight updates.
+Unlike traditional PEFT methods that rely on adapters or additional parameters added to frozen weights, SketchTune directly compresses the entire model through a set of fine-tunable sketched parameters.
+Specifically, the sketched model utilizes shared parameters along with a mapping matrix that associates each original parameter with these shared parameters.

-We evaluate our sketching method's ability to capture weight updates by comparing it with low-rank approximations on two fine-tuned models: Llama-3-8B \cite{dubey2024llama} fine-tuned on OpenChat \cite{openchat} and Qwen2.5-7B fine-tuned on source code \cite{qwen2p5}.
-Using the normalized approximation error $\frac{\lVert \mathbf \Delta - \hat{\mathbf \Delta}\rVert_F}{\lVert \mathbf \Delta\rVert_F}$ where $\hat{\mathbf \Delta}$ is the approximated weight update (see Appendix~\ref{sec:delta_approx}), Figure \ref{fig:delta_approx_error} shows that sketching achieves lower errors than low-rank matrices across most layers, suggesting its superior effectiveness in capturing weight updates.
+We compare the quality of SketchTune and low-rank matrices in approximating the weight updates on the previously mentioned Llama and Qwen models.
+We measure the approximation quality using the normalized approximation error defined as $\frac{\lVert \mathbf{\Delta} - \hat{\mathbf{\Delta}}\rVert_F}{\lVert \mathbf{\Delta}\rVert_F}$, where $\hat{\mathbf{\Delta}}$ represents the approximated weight update (see Appendix~\ref{sec:delta_approx}).
+Figure~\ref{fig:delta_approx_error} shows that SketchTune achieves lower approximation errors than low-rank matrices across most layers, suggesting its superior effectiveness in capturing weight updates.